Contact Us

 General requirements for applicants

-Aside from the specific eligibility criteria for each type of EB visa, there are some general requirements for applicants as well.
+Aside from the specific eligibility criteria for each category of employment-based visas, there are some general requirements for applicants as well.
 These include having a clean criminal record and no history of overstaying previous visas.

 Medical requirements.
 Candidates for any immigrant visa to the USA must meet the vaccination requirements.
 The applicant undergoes a medical examination during which panel physicians review their vaccination records and determine vaccinations to be done.